pytorch/ao/README.md

 In practice we are a tiny bit slower that expertly written kernels but the implementations for these optimizers were written a in **few hundred lines of PyTorch code ** and compiled so please use them or copy paste them for your own quantized optimizers.
 Benchmarks [here](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim)

-We also have support for s[ingle GPU CPU offloading](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim#optimizer-cpu-offload) where both the gradients (same size as parameters) and the optimizers will be efficiently sent to the CPU.
+We also have support for [single GPU CPU offloading](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim#optimizer-cpu-offload) where both the gradients (same size as weights) and the optimizers will be efficiently sent to the CPU.
 This alone can **reduce your VRAM requirements by 60%**

 ```python
 optim = CPUOffloadOptimizer(model.parameters(), torch.optim.AdamW, fused=True)